Differential evolution outside the box: Introduction

 where $-\infty < a_i < b_i < \infty$ and $\mathbf{D} \subset \mathbb{R}^n$ is called the \emph{feasible region} in the following.
-Such box constraints represent the lowest complexity of arbitrary inequality constraints $g_j(\mathbf{x}) \leq 0$, while they are also omnipresent in most real-world applications where feasible ranges of variables are typically known or can well be estimated.
-Consequently, any optimisation algorithm including nonlinear optimisation heuristics should be able to deal with such constraints by means of a \emph{constraint handling method}.
-Such a method deals with \emph{infeasible solution} (IS) candidates $\mathbf{x} \not\in \mathbf{D}$ by means of a suitable approach, involving concepts such as, e.g., ignoring or repairing them (see Section \ref{subsec:chm} for details).
-In nonlinear optimisation heuristics inspired by nature, such as Differential Evolution, the infeasible solutions are generated by the variation operators such as crossover and mutation, which are expected to help exploring the search space and then converge towards solution candidates for which $f$ is minimised or maximised.
+Such \emph{box constraints} represent the lowest complexity of arbitrary inequality constraints $g_j(\mathbf{x}) \leq 0$, while they are also omnipresent in most real-world applications where feasible ranges of variables are typically known or can well be estimated.
+Consequently, any optimisation algorithm, including nonlinear optimisation heuristics, should be able to deal with such constraints by means of a \emph{constraint handling method}.
+Such a method deals with \emph{infeasible solution} (IS) candidates $\mathbf{x} \not\in \mathbf{D}$ by means of a suitable approach, involving concepts such as, e.g., ignoring or repairing them.

+In nonlinear optimisation heuristics inspired by nature, the infeasible components of a solution are generated by the mutation operator, which is expected to help explore regions of the search space outside the scope of the crossover operator and then converge towards solution candidates for which $f$ is minimised or maximised.
 Intuitively, this search process is disrupted and thus lacks the ability to adapt itself to the properties of the objective function $f$ when it generates many infeasible solutions during the course of the search.

-In this paper, we present an empirical investigation of the percentage of infeasible solutions generated for various variants and parameter settings of differential evolution.
-The algorithm variants are introduced in Section \ref{sec:DE}.
-Methods of dealing with generated infeasible solutions as well as the experimental setup are introduced in Section \ref{sec:outside}, the results are discussed in Section \ref{sect:results} and conclusions -- in Section~\ref{sect:conclusions}.
+In this paper, we present an empirical investigation of the proportion of infeasible solutions generated for various variants and parameter settings of Differential Evolution.
+The algorithm variants under consideration are introduced in Section \ref{sec:DE} while the adopted methods of dealing with generated infeasible solutions, as well as the experimental setup, are introduced in Section \ref{sec:outside}.
+The results are discussed in Section \ref{sect:results} and conclusions are drawn in Section~\ref{sect:conclusions}.